GROWTH. TRANSFER. LEGACY.

 Panel Discussion - OWNERS – When is the right time for you personally?

-Hal Charnley is a serial entrepreneur and investor and has been a CEO for the past 25 years.
+Hal Charnley is a serial entrepreneur and investor and has been a CEO for the past 25 years at Mobee, Net Clarity and Artel Video Systems.
 Hal spent most of his career in technology, but has been involved in a variety of businesses including commercial construction, sports promotion and others.
-He has raised in excess of $150M in angel, venture capital and private equity and has successfully exited 5 businesses.
+He has raised in excess of $150M in angel, venture capital and private equity and has successfully exited five businesses.

 He holds BS, MS and MBA degrees and is past Chairman of UMass Lowell College of Arts and Sciences.
-He is a founding member of the High Growth CEO Forum, and active member of the Boston CEO Club, a member of the Turnaround Management Association, a former adjunct Graduate School Professor, and a board member on several private company Boards.
+He is a founding member of the High Growth CEO Forum, a Board member of Cambridge Sound Management and an active member of the Boston CEO Club, a member of the Turnaround Management Association, a former adjunct Graduate School Professor, and a board member on several private company Boards.
 He is a frequent lecturer on a variety of business topics focused around entrepreneurship, change management and business transitions.

 Gene Fax co-founded The Cadmus Group LLC in 1983 to conduct policy studies and programs in environmental protection.
 Since its founding the company has added energy efficiency, homeland security, climate change, and international development to its lines of business.
 The company’s clients now include private industries, private and publicly owned utilities, federal and state agencies, municipal and state governments, non-profit foundations, and international development agencies.
-Cadmus now employs over 550 people in the United States and Europe: engineers; economists; biologists; political scientists; environmental scientists; specialists in security, public health, public administration, data management, and public relations; and people in many other disciplines.
+Cadmus now employs over 550 people: engineers; economists; biologists; political scientists; environmental scientists; specialists in security, public health, public administration, data management, and public relations; and people in many other disciplines.

-In 2007 Gene and his co-founder turned direction of the company over to a young president/CEO, whom they had hired and trained, so that they could concentrate on business development and client satisfaction.
+In 2007 Gene and his co-founder turned direction of the company over to a young president/CEO, so that they could concentrate on business development and client satisfaction.
 In 2003 Gene and his co-founder sold 51 percent of their shares to Cadmus’ Employee Stock Ownership Plan and the remainder in 2010.
-Gene remains with the company as non-executive Chairman.

 Dr. Nesbitt Hagood